dwdas9/home/articles/Misc/Spark_To_ADLS/Part1-spark_to_ADLS.md

     wget https://repo1.maven.org/maven2/com/azure/azure-identity/1.3.0/azure-identity-1.3.0.jar
     ```
     - After downloading, place the jars in any desired folder.
 These jars will be referenced during spark session creation.
+    - Alternatively you can use download the jars [on-the-fly](mavencoordinates.html) using maven coordinates using `.config('spark.jars.packages', '...')`

 ### Register an App for OAuth Authentication